unpoly/unpoly/src/unpoly/pages/layer-option.md

 ### Matching any overlay

-To match within any layer that is not the root layer, pass `{ pass: 'overlay' }`.
+To match within any layer that is not the root layer, pass `{ layer: 'overlay' }`.

 ### Matching the current or frontmost layer